better-js-logging/angular-logger/README.md

 ## Installing

 angular-logger has optional dependencies on _[momentjs](https://github.com/moment/moment)_ and _[sprintf.js](https://github.com/alexei/sprintf.js)_: without moment you can't pattern a nicely readable datetime stamp and without sprintf you can't pattern your logging input lines.
+Default fixed patterns are applied if either they are missing.

 ### Bower